Optimal error estimates for a fully discrete, highly efficient decoupled scheme for the 2D/3D diffuse interface two-phase MHD flows: Numerical examples

 We apply the homogeneous Dirichlet boundary conditions to the velocity and magnetic fields, and enforce the homogeneous Neumann boundary conditions for the phase field and chemical potential.
 The time step size $\Delta t=1/1000$ and the mesh size $h=1/150$ are selected to investigate the evolution of the phase field for the case I for 2D in Figure \ref{figure-spi}.
 We find that over time, the phase field gradually coarsens, and the evolution is similar in both cases.

-Then we conduct the system energy (\ref{system-energy}), the algorithm energy (\ref{algorithm-energy}), and the discrete mass (\ref{mass-conservetion}).
+Then we conduct the system energy (\ref{system-energy}) and the algorithm energy (\ref{algorithm-energy}).
 We fix the mesh size $h=1/64$, and set the time step size $\Delta t=1, 1/10, 1/100$, and $1/1000$ respectively.
 The initial values are set according to equations (\ref{fai0}).
 The parameters are chosen as

-In Figure \ref{figure-energy-mass} (a), (b), and (c), the comparisons of system energy, algorithm energy, and discrete mass at different time steps are plotted for case I. As the time step is refined, the energy curves gradually become flat, and the discrete masses are always conserved.
+In Figure \ref{figure-energy-mass} (a) and (b), the comparisons between the system energy and the numerical energy at different time steps are shown for Case I. As the time step is refined, the energy curves gradually become flat, and the discrete masses are always conserved.
 This indicates good numerical consistency in Figure \ref{figure-energy-mass} (a) and (b).